piyush-saurabh/esp32-boiler-plate/README.md

 ```bash
 git clone https://github.com/piyush-saurabh/esp32-boiler-plate.git
 ```

+#### Open this repository in dev container
+* Press `Ctrl+Shift+P`
+* Type "Open Folder in Container" and select the option "Dev Containers: Open Folder in Container..."

 #### Search and replace 'boiler-plate' with your project name.

 Replace the file at 2 instances